What Olite Checks

 Current desktop-only rendered checks

-These checks currently come from the local desktop workflow, where Olite can inspect the page after render and sample early keyboard movement.
+These checks currently come from the local desktop workflow, where Olite can inspect the page after render, sample keyboard movement, and approximate assistive-technology-relevant structure and interaction behavior.

 - Focusable elements hidden from view after render